 Our local area is known for great fishing and water sports, Native American history, antique shopping, and casinos.
-Use Sallisaw/Ft Smith W as your base camp and find hundreds of options for hiking, biking, equestrian trail riding, scenic drives, caving, and more!
+Use Sallisaw/Ft Smith W as your base camp and find hundreds of options for fishing, hiking, biking, equestrian trail riding, scenic drives, caving, golf, and more!

 Join the Sequoyah National Wildlife Refuge for a tour featuring southern bald eagles on the nest.
 You will begin the tour by watching eagles from the refuge's webcam and continue the tour on the 25-person tour bus.
 Guests are encouraged to bring binoculars.
 After spending the morning at the refuge, take a break and have a leisurely lunch in Vian.
 Then, make your way to Tenkiller State Park for more eagles and lots of loons, including the common loon, the red-throated loon, the pacific loon and the yellow-billed loon.
 Come out and enjoy this famed bird of the northeast and beyond.
 Tours will occur unless there is a travel advisory for the area.

 Lake Tenkiller is Oklahoma's clearwater lake sporting nearly 13,000 surface acres and 130 miles of scenic shoreline.
 With 10 marinas, 24 boat ramps, and a scuba diving park, water and outdoor recreation opportunities abound.

 The Tenkiller State Park Trail System consists of three 1 to 1.5 mile long hiking trails.
 Varying from completely paved and handicap accessible to advanced level that takes you through a small creek treating you to a beautiful view of the bluffs.